rensandao/CarND-Term3-P2-Semantic_Segmentation-Wei/README.md

 FCNs take advantages of three special techniques:
 * Firstly, replace fully connected layers of CNNs with 1x1 convolutional layers.
 * Secondly, upsample through the usage of transposed convolutional layers;
 * Thirdly, use skip connections.
 These skip connections allow the network to use information from multiple resolution scales so that the   network is able to make more precise segmentation decisions.
-For this case, use the the 3rd and the 4rd layer to preform the skip connections.
+For this case, use the the 3rd and the 4rd layer to perform the skip connections.

 The FCN implemented in the project is based on the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/abs/1605.06211).